zap150/hrtask/README.md

 ## PLY format

-PLY separates the definition of unique vertices and an element field with indeces to the vertex field, see https://en.wikipedia.org/wiki/PLY_(file_format).
+PLY separates the definition of unique vertices and an element field with indices to the vertex field, see https://en.wikipedia.org/wiki/PLY_(file_format).

 ```
 ply